kurzgesagt-in-a-nutshell/.github/profile/README.md

-## 🌈 Under Construvtion 🌈 We Open Soon!
+## 🌈 Under Construction 🌈 We Open Soon!

 <!--